cncf/glossary/content/en/cluster.md

 title: Cluster
 status: Completed
 category: Concept
-tags: ["infrastructure", "fundamental", ""]
+tags: ["infrastructure", "fundamental", "architecture"]
 ---

-A cluster is a group of computers or applications that work together towards a common goal.
+A cluster is a group of computers, or applications that are referred to as [Nodes](/nodes/) and work together towards a common goal.
-In the context of cloud native computing, the term is most often applied to [Kubernetes](/kubernetes/).
+In the context of cloud native computing, the term is often applied when talking about a [Kubernetes](/kubernetes/) cluster.
-A Kubernetes cluster is a set of services (or workloads) that run in their own containers, usually on different machines.
-The collection of all these [containerized](/containerization/) services, connected over a network, represent a cluster.
+It can be seen as a specific kind of a [distributed system](/distributed-systems/), where the nodes are a bit more tighly coupled.

 ## Problem it addresses